 Manele at Four Seasons Lanai

 The Four Seasons Lanai and Four Seasons Hualalai are in a class all their own.
 First, there's the plane ticket to the Hawaiian islands.
-Then there is the cost associated with staying at a Four Seasons just to book an expensive tee time.
+Then there is the cost associated with staying at a Four Seasons just to book an expensive tee time, although you can book a round on the Manele course on Lanai without staying.
 Throw in the high price of everything else associated with a Hawaiian vacation (food, fun, tips, etc.) and you've got a budget buster.
 To be fair, they're pretty awesome rounds right on the ocean.
 The Nicklaus course at Hualalai hosts the Mitsubishi Electronic Championship for winners on the PGA Tour Champions circuit.
 The cliff-top Manele, to me, is the most enjoyable round in Hawaii.

 8. Any golf course near Augusta, Ga., during the week of The Masters